guptastha/Shell/README.md

 # Shell
-Schell Scripts for practice and implementation
+Schell Scripts for practice and apply